-TLEs social self-efficacy is the individual perception that a certain task has been successfully fulfilled (Hallak et al., 2015).
+TLEs social self-efficacy is the individual perception that a certain task has been successfully fulfilled (Hallak et al., 2013).
 However, self-efficacy is not merely an individual construct, it is also greatly shaped by the social construct surrounding the entrepreneur (Sam Liu & Huang, 2020).
-Considering this, co-creation processes aid in generating value, largely based on cooperation with stakeholders (Binkhorst & Dekker, 2009).
-Additionally, other authors highlight the value that co-creation provides on tackling issues and identifying potential market opportunities (Dias et al., 2021).
-These factors explain the strong influence of co-creation on social self-efficacy, since the proactive involvement with local stakeholders, as well as the strategies to perceive opportunities and act upon them, greatly influence the TLEs social perception on his/her performance.
+Considering this, Co-creation processes aid in generating value, largely based on cooperation with stakeholders (Binkhorst & Dekker, 2009).
+Additionally, other authors highlight the value that Co-creation provides on tackling issues and identifying potential market opportunities (Dias et al., 2021).
+These factors explain the strong influence of Co-creation on social self-efficacy, since the proactive involvement with local stakeholders, as well as the strategies to perceive opportunities and act upon them, greatly influence the TLEs social perception on his/her performance.

-Moreover, the mediating effect is also crucial, since it demonstrates the importance of co-creation on TLEs defining traits, such as community-centered strategies and sustainability.
+Moreover, the mediating effect of community involvement through Co-creation is also crucial, since it demonstrates the importance of Co-creation on TLEs defining traits, such as Community-Centered strategies and sustainability.
 In which, actively participating in communities, and pursuing sustainable ventures, through the lens of co-creating value with local stakeholders promotes the social performance of SMEs.
-Therefore, the importance of the cultural context on social entrepreneurial orientation is underlined (Sam Liu & Huang, 2020), in other words, it is imperative that TLEs value engagement with local communities, as it provides SMEs with the ability to capitalize on market opportunities and tap into valuable resources that lead to higher degrees of performance.
-Meaning that it is crucial for TLEs to actively develop strategies to promote integration and value co-creation with both local communities and tourists, which augment the social drive and environmental awareness, enabling key indicators of performance.
+Therefore, the importance of the cultural context on social entrepreneurial orientation is underlined (Sam Liu & Huang, 2020), in other words, it is imperative that TLEs value engagement with local communities, as it provides them with the ability to capitalize on market opportunities and tap into valuable resources that lead to higher degrees of performance.
+Meaning that it is crucial for TLEs to actively develop strategies to promote integration and value Co-creation with both local communities and tourists, which augment the social drive and environmental awareness, enabling key indicators of performance.

-It should be mentioned that the mediating effects of co-creation on social performance are largely unexplored in the literature (Dias et al., 2021; Sam Liu & Huang, 2020).
-However, it is still interesting to explore how co-creation shapes TLEs performance, since it is a vital construct that actively shapes TLEs social performance.
+It should be mentioned that the mediating effects of Co-creation on social performance are largely unexplored in the literature (Dias et al., 2021; Sam Liu & Huang, 2020).
+However, it is still interesting to explore how Co-creation shapes TLEs performance, since it is a vital construct that actively shapes TLEs competitiveness.

-Interestingly, despite community attachment's lack of managerial implication for TLEs (Cooper, 2015), through the mediating effect of co-creation it promotes a significant impact on social self-efficacy, thus enabling performance.
+Interestingly, despite Community Attachment's lack of managerial implication for TLEs (Cooper, 2015), through the mediating effect of Co-creation it promotes a significant impact on social self-efficacy, thus enabling performance.
 Co-creation processes build upon unique networking opportunities for TLEs, as well as being the right tool for developing trust with stakeholders, whilst allowing for a greater level of involvement in developing experiences.
-Additionally, by blurring the barriers of providing and consuming experiences (i.e., lifestyle is as crucial as economic viability), these entrepreneurs facilitate the process of co-creation, and enable a proximity with tourists, which augments their competitiveness and, most importantly, their social performance.
+Additionally, by blurring the barriers of providing and consuming experiences (i.e., Lifestyle is as crucial as economic viability), these entrepreneurs facilitate the process of Co-creation, and enable a proximity with tourists, which augments their competitiveness and, most importantly, their social performance.